Bikram-ghuku/SyncChatServerGo/README.md

 	    cd ChatSyncWebGo
 	```

+2. Setup the envrionment

+    - Copy the `.example.env` to `.env`
+    - Fill the required tokens

-2. Start the project
+3. Start the project
 	```shell
 	  make dev
 	```

-4. Setup the envrionment

-    - Copy the `.example.env` to `.env`
-	- Copy the `backend/.example.env` to `backend/.env`
-    - Fill the required tokens

 Visit the application at: http://localhost:PORT/